robertorcosta/azure-docs.pt-br/articles/security-center/security-center-management-groups.md

 ### <a name="assign-azure-roles-to-users-with-powershell"></a>Atribuir funções do Azure a usuários com o PowerShell:
 1. Instale o [Azure PowerShell](/powershell/azure/install-az-ps).
-2. Execute os comandos a seguir:
+2. Execute os seguintes comandos:

     ```azurepowershell
     # Login to Azure as a Global Administrator user